jake-dame/CS6016/Lab_3/Lab_3.md

 $\pi_{S2.Name}(\sigma_{S1.Name=Ron \land S1.DOB=S2.DOB \land S2.Name != Ron}(S1 \times S2))$
 - Get every possible combination of student; select the rows where the birthdays match, but do not allow Ron to be matched with his "alias"; get the Name values of the resulting students
-- "Find students with matching birth years."
+- "Get the names of students with the same DOB as Ron, other than Ron."

 **Result:**